-Your twenties are a period of time where it feels like your life goes from zero to 60.
+Your 20s are a period of time where it feels like your life goes from zero to 60.
 It’s not just about you anymore.
 It becomes increasingly about the people you love and who rely on you to be around to share a life and, yes, financial responsibilities with.

-And when you have people who rely on your income to pay the bills, it’s time to ask yourself an important question: Do you need life insurance?
+And when you have people who rely on your income to pay the bills, it’s time to ask yourself an important question: Should I get life insurance in my 20s?

-Every person in their twenties knows they need insurance for their car, renter’s insurance for their apartment and belongings, and homeowner’s insurance when they buy a house.
+Every person in their 20s knows they need insurance for their car, renter’s insurance for their apartment and belongings, and homeowner’s insurance when they buy a house.
 But what about life insurance?

 Now that you’ve protected tangible assets, like your home and car, it might be time to start thinking about protecting someone else – like your parents, partner or child – with life insurance.
 Life insurance helps make sure that your loved ones will be able to cover bills or other day-to-day expenses if you’re no longer around.

-I’m not going to tell you every single person in their twenties needs life insurance.
+I’m not going to tell you every single person in their 20s needs life insurance.
 Many don’t.

 But there are several instances where someone in their 20s really does need life insurance to help protect loved ones.
 Here’s when:

 You’re in debt

 The average student loan debt was more than $29,800 for the Class of 2018.
 Plus, many millennials also have credit card debt, car loans, and personal loans.

 While you might assume death will wipe your slate clean, that doesn’t always happen.
 In some cases, a surviving co-signer could be responsible for repaying your debts if you died.

-If you have life insurance, you may still leave debt behind, but you’ll also leave your family with money through the life insurance policy’s proceeds, known as a death benefit) to help them cover the bills.
+If you have life insurance, you may still leave debt behind, but you’ll also leave your family with money through the life insurance policy’s proceeds, known as a death benefit, to help them cover the bills.
 The beneficiary (or beneficiaries) can use the policy’s death benefit to pay for funeral expenses, meet day-to-day living expenses or plan for the future.